St Vincent and the Grenadines BC

-Formation of International Business Company (IBC) in St. Vincent & the Grenadines
+Formation of a Business Company (BC) in St Vincent and the Grenadines

 FACTS & INFO

 St Vincent and the Grenadines is an independent and politically stable jurisdiction.
 Business Companies there have one of the simplest and most straightforward registration procedures in the world, as well as some of the lowest incorporation and maintenance costs.

 Business Companies in this jurisdiction are now subject to tax authorities as they must pay 30% on worldwide profits.

 St Vincent and the Grenadines BCs are frequently used for international trade and investments, as well as for holding purposes and e-commerce businesses.

 BC names must end with one of the following words: "Limited", "Corporation", "Incorporated", "Société Anonyme", or their relevant abbreviations.
 A wide variety of other suffixes, such as "BV", "GmbH", and "SARL" may also be used.
 The following names require licensing in order to be used: "Bank", "Insurance", "Assurance", "Re-Insurance", "Trust", "Trustee", "Savings", "Royal", "Asset Management", "Fund Management", "Investment Fund", "Building Society", "Municipal", and "Chartered".
 Names denoting any connection to local, state or national governments are generally prohibited.
 Incorporation under documents in a foreign language is allowed provided a certified translation is attached.

 A company is incorporated in St Vincent and the Grenadines through application to the Commercial and Intellectual Property Office (CIPO).
 The memorandum and articles of association must be logged with this body.
 A memorandum specifies the activities in which the company may engage, and the articles of association specify the rules governing the internal management of the company.

 A minimum of one shareholder is required, which may be an individual or a corporate body.
 The details of the company's beneficial owners and shareholders are not part of the public records.